 - While the game can be completed, the ending hasn't been implemented yet.

-A shield monitor in WFZ can also be found, this is also in the final, but it's impossible to get in this build due to the lack of a badnik.
+This shield monitor in Wing Fortress is also in later builds and the final game, but it's impossible to get in this build due to the lack of a nearby badnik.